Year A Information (Gippsland)

 Applicants should note that acceptance of the offer of a place in the Monash medical course indicates acceptance of the subsequent clinical placement allocation.

-The Diversity and Inclusion unit provides students with disability support if required.
+The Diversity and Inclusion unit provides students with disability support services if required.
 Students with short or long term disabilities should refer to this website for details about how to register.

 Training to be a doctor is both physically and emotionally demanding.
 If students have any concerns about any impairment that might make it difficult to gain medical registration after graduation (such as a chronic illness, a disability or a criminal conviction) they are urged to speak about these important matters in confidence with the Year A Unit Coordinator A/Prof Shane Bullock.